GoogleCloudPlatform/healthcare/deploy/README.md

 1. If you provided a `forseti` config and the project hasn't been deployed you may be prompted for additional steps during the Forseti instance installation.
-1. Pass a --projects flag listing the projects you wish to deploy, or * to deploy all projects.
+1. Optional: pass a --projects flag listing the projects you wish to deploy, or * (default) to deploy all projects.

+    WARNING: deploying a project that was previously deployed will trigger an update.
+Updates are currently in development and NOT supported.
+If you wish to only deploy new projects, please manually list them in --projects.

 1. If the projects were deployed successfully, the script will write a YAML file at --output_yaml_path, containing a `generated_fields` block for each newly-created project.
 These fields are used to generate monitoring rules.
     Update the original YAML config to include this block for the new project(s).

+    WARNING: if the script failed at any step, please sync --output_yaml_path (if it exists) with the input file before trying again.

 ```shell
 $ git clone https://github.com/GoogleCloudPlatform/healthcare